ldatb/ataides-website/hugo/content/faq.md

 Here are some of the most common questions we receive:

+### Why do organizations trust Ataides?

+Trust is not given, it's earned through discipline, neutrality, and integrity.
+Ataides operates independently, without incentives from vendors or platforms.
+Our advisors are certified, experienced, and focused on long-term alignment with your risk, governance, and compliance needs.

+We believe that credibility comes from transparency, institutional clarity, and technical precision, and we structure every engagement to reflect those values.

 ### Do you work only with cloud-native companies?

 No. While we specialize in cloud architecture and governance, we also help companies transitioning from legacy infrastructure or hybrid environments.
 What matters most is your commitment to evolving with discipline and clarity.